Hypercubed/docpad-plugin-raw/README.md

 ## Configuration

-You can change the cp command as follows:
+You can change the "cp" command as follows:

 ```
 # ...